 But rumours of a most indelicate and unwelcome nature were beginning to wend their way down the corridors of Balmoral and Windsor.
 Eddy was accused of various unspecified ‘dissipations’ the records of which were destroyed by his Aunt Beatrice after the death of Queen Victoria.
 There were rumours of liaisons with ‘ladies of low standing’ or perhaps even affairs with men – a claim that has never been proved.

 Although Eddy knew how to charm the queen, she was not fooled.
 Her investigations revealed a young prince who was far removed from being a carbon copy of his namesake, the illustrious Prince Albert.
 The young man on whose shoulders the whole great edifice would eventually descend had to be taken in hand.

-The queen found much to concern her, too, in Eddy’s younger brother, Prince George.
+The queen found much to concern her, too, in Eddy’s younger brother, Prince George (the future King George V).
 George’s most marked enthusiasms were for stamp collecting and shooting – neither pursuit enhanced by female company.
 Indeed, at first there appeared to be no princess available whose main interests quite matched those of George, whose daily life was agreeably free of the need to marry anyone.